LouzirMohamedAziz/zatca-spring-api/README.md

 # zatca-spring-api

-Spring boot API  built to interact with ZATCA INVOICE SDK
+A Spring boot application for ZATCA INVOICE SDK interaction.